brianpipa/OverdriveMP3Downloader/README.md

 ## Thanks

 This builds upon the work that was done by [chbrown](https://github.com/chbrown/overdrive) - my code is just a java rewrite of his code so it's easier to run on other operating systems, like Windows.
+If you are on linux, I encourage you to use his script - it works great.

 ## Requirements
 * java installed and working - it should be at least version 8.
 I'm not going to teach you how to do that - google it if you don't know.
 You should have your system setup so that you can type java -version in a terminal/command prompt and it will work and tell you what version of java you have installed.